-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
+Members American Institute of Certified Public Accountants Society of LA CPAs A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the Fund's financial statements will not be prevented, or detected and corrected, on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or, significant deficiencies.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+However, material weaknesses or significant deficiencies may exist that have not been identified.

-Compliance and Other Matters
+Report on Compliance and Other Matters

-As part of obtaining reasonable assurance about whether the Louisiana Clerks' of Court Retirement and Relief Fund's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the Louisiana Clerks' of Court Retirement and Relief Fund's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.